andy5211d/DR2TVOverlay/ReadMe.md

 to map them.
 One event will need to be Event B to produce the required files.
 This file mapping should only need to be done once, on initial installation of the script.

+Your video settings may be different as will be dependent upon the camera you use and the bandwidth available for the stream out to the internet and the performance of the computer used for streaming.
+These are the settings that seem to work well for us in the UK with >8Mbps internet service:

+1. Go to File, Settings and then select Output.
+Under 'Streaming' select a Video Bitrate of 4600Kbps and whatever encoder you hardware supports.
+If you have a machine that provides hardware encoding this will be visible under the Encoder option.
+Use hardware encoding if available.
+2. In the 'Video' setting again select a resolution your system can support; we use 1920 x 1080 (16:9) at 50 FPS PAL.
+This should be same as your camera output.
+If your camera supports progressive framing for the video output then select this option, (1080p @ 50PAL).

 # Usage
 These operating instructions assume that the user is familiar with Diverecorder and OBS-Studio.
 Both programs have lots of on-line resources on set-up and operation and thus will not be repeated here.
-Diverecorder's DR2Video should be loaded and the scoreboard enabled before OBS-Studio will function correctly (as well of course Diverecorder running an event!).
+Diverecorder's DR2Video should be loaded and its scoreboard enabled before OBS-Studio will function correctly (as well of course Diverecorder running an event!).
 It is not important the exact load sequence but I tend to run DR2Video before OBS-Studio.

-The default start-up of the script has the following settings:
+The default start-up of the script has the following settings: (does not seem to be consistent, toggle each after start-up!)
 - Individual Event (F9)
 - Event A (F10)
 - Event Overlay top left (F12)